 Why do we need a Code?

-The Code is needed to support infant health and prevent unscrupulous practices in the sale of breast milk substitutes.
+The Code is needed to support infant health and prevent unscrupulous practices which may undermine breastfeeding/nursing in the production, promotion, and sale of breastmilk substitutes.

 What is the Code in law?